apify/crawlee/README.md

 ```

 Note that by calling `Apifier.heyIAmReady()` you tell the Actor runtime that your server is ready to start
-receiving HTTP requests over the port specified by the `APIFIER_INTERNAL_PORT` environment variable.
+receiving HTTP requests over the port specified by the `APIFY_INTERNAL_PORT` environment variable.

 To set a promise dependency from an external library, use the following code: